Turning Lapsed Customers into a Profitable Revenue Stream

 One option is to view these customer segments as a defined target audience that requires nurturing over time.
-You can potentially achieve outstanding results through making regular outbound calls to them to make them feel warm about doing more business with your organisation.
+You can potentially achieve outstanding results by making regular outbound calls to them to make them feel warm about doing more business with your organization.
 Of course, it’s important to profile the customer base to avoid wasting time but opportunities often come through this form of activity.

-To set up a campaign of this nature requires focus on the data to be called with a ceiling on the upper limit of spend made by the customers.
+To set up a campaign of this nature requires focusing on the data to be called with a ceiling on the upper limit of spend made by the customers.
 It’s also important to look at the threshold for what defines a ‘lapsed’ customer to ensure that you call those with potential as opposed to dead ducks.
-Profiling lower spending customers based on employee size, turnover and / or sector can also provide a valid target list in the same way.
+Profiling lower spending customers based on employee size, turnover, and/or sector can also provide a valid target list in the same way.

-Undertaking outbound calling like this identifies new opportunities and also allows internal resource to focus on the larger key accounts and those that spend regularly rather than having time diluted into smaller and less profitable customers.
+Undertaking outbound calling like this identifies new opportunities and also allows the internal resources to focus on the larger key accounts and those that spend regularly rather than having time diluted into smaller and less profitable customers.

 Many companies extend the activity after the initial phase as they see benefits such as: